-Le Fitz Roy is a slopeside grand chalet at Europe’s highest ski resort, Val Thorens, in the French Alps.
-The mountain cabin architecture has been given a modern makeover inside, with slate-grey interiors, a Turkish hammam, and a heated pool carved out of the stone – but antique wall-mounted skis and flickering open fires mean there’s still plenty of old-school charm.
-After a long day on the pistes, this is exactly what you want to come back to – especially for the cocktails on the sun terrace, and the French classics in the intimate wood-panelled restaurant.
+Le Fitz Roy is a slopeside super-chalet at Europe’s highest ski resort, Val Thorens in the French Alps.
+It’s a long-standing family favourite that’s been given a modern makeover with slate-grey interiors, a Turkish hammam and a heated pool carved out of the mountain.
+There’s plenty of old-school charm though, too, in the antique wooden skis mounted on the walls, the stone and oak architecture warmed by flickering fires, and the classical French cuisine in the restaurant.
+After a long day on the pistes, this is exactly where you want to come back to.

 Get this when you book through us:

 A bottle of wine and a charcuterie or cheese board on arrival

 Noon, check-in from 4pm, but both are flexible, subject to availability.